What are the benefits of Ashwagandha?

 When should you take your Ashwagandha?

-This depends on what you’re utilizing it for.
 If you're using Ashwagandha for physical or mental performance, you must use it right before that performance.

 If you're using Ashwagandha for general anxiety, take it during the morning.
 Cortisol typically spikes in the morning, therefore taking Ashwagandha then allows it to suppress that spike and lower anxiety throughout the day.
+Taking ashwagandha on an empty stomach may lead to mild discomfort in some poeple.
+Therefore, you may wish to take ashwagandha after breakfast or after eating a small snack..

 If you're taking Ashwagandha to improve your sleep, most experienced users say that taking it roughly two hours before bed gives them the best results.

 As you can see, the timing of consumption of Ashwagandha depends on what you’re looking to achieve from it.
 Best of all, it appears very safe for most people.
 However, there are some individuals who shouldn't take it, including pregnant or breastfeeding women, and people with autoimmune diseases.
+As a general rule, always consult with your healthcare provider before taking new supplements or medications.

 At Awesome Health, LLC we strive to provide you with the most up-to date and comprehensive information possible.
 We believe everyone has their own needs in life so it's important to know that what works for one person might not work for another!
 As such please consult your doctor before taking any advice found on our site or through other channels like social media.
 We sincerely hope that our information can support you on your path to health and wellness.